GSU Health and Dental Plans

 Full-time graduate students are enrolled in these plans when they register, and fees are collected by the University in all three semesters.
 For an additional fee, students may extend the coverage to their partners, including same sex partners, and their dependent children.

-The health and dental plan guide below provides a reminder to students of some common concerns and questions.
+The “Tips and Things to Remember” guide below provides a reminder to students of some common concerns and questions regarding the GSU Health and Dental Plan(s).
 It is important to be aware of deadlines related to the plan and of plan coverage.

 TIPS AND THINGS TO REMEMBER

-One Time Opt Out: Since Fall 2005, Full-time graduate students whose student status does not change are not required to opt out again during their program.
-EXCEPT If your student status changes (i.e. to part-time or you take a leave of absence) during your program, in this situation you will need to contact us before the deadline in a given semester about opting out or opting in if/when you become a full-time student again.
+One Time Opt Out: Since Fall 2005 students need to opt-out only once during their program of study.
+EXCEPT if your student status changes (i.e. if you change to part-time, take a leave of absence, etc) during your program, in this situation you will need to contact us before the deadline in a given semester about opting out OR opting in if/when you become a full-time student again.

-To Opt In to the Plan: Full-time students need to fill in an opt-in form in order to be added to the plan in a semester beyond your first.
+To Opt In to the Health and Dental Plan(s): Full-time students need to fill in an Opt In form in order to be added to the plan in a semester beyond your first.
 Paying any health and dental fees showing on your account without contacting us is not sufficient.

-Travelling Abroad: There is emergency travel insurance included in the plan for trips lasting up to 60 days.
-For trips out of the country 60 days in duration or longer, you must contact the GSU to discuss your options.
+Travelling Abroad: Your benefits include emergency travel insurance for trips lasting up to 60 days, provided by ETFS/Royal & Sun Alliance Insurance Company of Canada (Please see page 23-24 of your Benefits Booklet ).
+Out of the country trips longer than 60 days, you must contact the GSU to discuss your options.

-Due to restrictions on the MCP out-of-province coverage, international graduate students that are require to travel outside of the province of study for periods longer than 30 days must contact the GSU.
+**Due to restrictions on the MCP out-of-province coverage, international graduate students that are required to travel outside of the province of study for periods longer than 30 days must contact the GSU.**

-Family Coverage: Family members can be added to your coverage annually during fall semester registration or in your first semester.
+Family Coverage: Family members can be added to your coverage annually during the Fall semester registration or, in the first semester of your studies.
+Please check the FAQs.

 Status or Name Changes: You must notify the GSU for status (international student, permanent resident, Canadian citizen) or name changes.
 We do not automatically have this information.

-Part-time students: Not eligible for the GSU Health and Dental plans.
+Part-time students: Are NOT eligible for the GSU Health and Dental plans.

 Periods of coverage:

-If you have recently joined the plan, please remember that though you are also covered for the above periods, it takes 5-6 weeks for Green Shield to have all the new student information.
+If you are a new graduate student or have recently rejoined the plan, please remember that although you are also covered for the above periods, it takes 5-6 weeks for Green Shield to have all the new student information.
 Until the opt-out deadline passes, keep your receipts for reimbursement.
 Shortly after that time, you should be able to avail of direct billing for most services.

 Quick links and info